wp-plugins/robo-gallery/readme.txt

 = How to customize gallery layouts for different screen resolutions? =

 In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
 You can define some static size or auto size for every resolution.

-= Is it possible to create target blank links? =

-Yes.
-When you open gallery media manager you'll see there list of the gallery images.
-Click on some image and on the right side you'll see images options.
-Every gallery image have target blank field below link field of the gallery image.

 = How to use multi-category functionality of the gallery? =